mechaman111/spnati/creator-docs/docs/basics/newdevfaq.md

 ### Q: I want to target X character, but I don't know the first thing about them.

 A: Every character has their own channel on the SPNatI Development Discord server, and many have a post with targetable qualities pinned.
 Give those a read if you're stumped.
 Otherwise, you could try asking a creator directly on the server or through DMs.
 Lastly, if all else fails, you can always target based on what you see before you when playing the character.

+### Q: If I want write conversations with a character, what's the best way to go about it mechanically?

+A: The most popular way is to write **targeted dialogue** ("targets") to another character in your character's "Opponent Must Strip", "Opponent Stripping", and "Opponent Stripped" cases.
+This is practical, as that character will be the center of attention in-game, and you can easily target that character and their status in the Character Editor.
+Simply make a new case in the CE (it's best to start with Opponent Must Strip), choose that character as a `target`, and choose what `stage` the target is in (to target a single stage, you only need to select a stage in the `From:` section).
+This also makes it easy for the other character's author to know how to direct their responses.

 ### Q: There's what appears to be a blank marker at the top of my markers list?